ilyes-smaouii/advent-of-code-2025/README.md

 \
 Anyway, Day 09 finished.
 I might wanna clean up my code a little - or leave it as is, for future reference -, and then I'm moving on to Day 10.

+### 2025/12/19
+Did Part 1 of Day 10 yesterday, and looked at instructions for Part 2.
+I haven't really figured out how to approach this yet.